blacksheepaway/Data-Parser/README.md

 # Python Data Quality Checker
-Python script to setup a SQLite database, populate it with randomly generated car data and check the data quality.
+Python script to read a SQL database and check the data quality.
 It also includes a simple GUI for interaction.

 ![image](https://github.com/blacksheepaway/Data-Parser/assets/50200471/1c6f19c3-3b91-40c2-b390-118d6ec84e87)